davidavni1221/myToy/README.md

 end-to-end app.

+add empty data-base to your local mongoDB called "toy_db" and a new empty collection called "toy"

 npm i both the frontend and the backend.

 npm run dev to frontend and npm start to backend.